Ericsson/codechecker/docs/products.md

 command.

 The `products` subcommand of `CodeChecker cmd` group the actions related to product configuration.
-All these commands take a server `--host` and `--port` as their argument, as the commands control a server, and not an individual product endpoint.
+All these commands take a server URL (e.g.
+`http://localhost:8001`) as their argument, as the commands control a server, and not an individual product endpoint.

 ~~~~~~~~~~~~~~~~~~~~~
 usage: CodeChecker cmd products [-h] [--verbose {info,debug,debug_analyzer}]